For the Love of Fit

 • Products & Services

 AquaBility training and certification promotes best practices when teaching people with mild to moderate health conditions that might make movement difficult or painful.
-Through interactive classroom activities and practical pool work, course participants will:
+Through online education, interactive classroom activities and practical pool work, course participants will:

 • Establish the AquaBility certification process and commit to the instructor Code of Conduct.